-The trust ensures the continuation of the civic historic and ceremonial traditions of the former Borough of Poole and is responsible for choosing a Mayor, Deputy Mayor and Sheriff from the appointed trustees annually.
-The trustees are the Bournemouth, Christchurch and Poole (BCP) Council councillors representing the wards falling wholly or partly within the historic boundary of the former borough council.
+The trust ensures the continuation of the civic, historic and ceremonial traditions of the former Borough of Poole and is responsible for choosing a Mayor, Deputy Mayor and Sheriff from the appointed trustees annually.

-The Charter Trustees Regulations 2009 provides that any historic property of the Borough of Poole and which relates to the charter trustee area shall transfer to the charter trustees on 1 April 2019.
+The Charter Trustees Regulations 2009 provided that any historic property of the former Borough of Poole and which relates to the charter trustee area transferred to the charter trustees on 1 April 2019.
 An inventory of all such historic property has been produced which the Charter Trustees shall be responsible for maintaining and securing.
+The items listed on the Asset Register are maintained on a regular basis and a full asset verification takes place annually.